-- Four one-day convenings for Teacher Fellows impart knowledge, develop skills and providesupport throughout the school year.
+- Four one-day convenings for Teacher Fellows imparted knowledge, developed skills and provided support throughout the school year.

 Attention to School Context

-- Meetings with school principals and other school district personnel ensure progress, diffusion of new connectedness knowledge and student engagement techniques from Fellows to other teachers and school staff.
+- Meetings with school principals and other school district personnel ensured progress, diffusion of new connectedness knowledge and student engagement techniques from Fellows to other teachers and school staff.